Covpet/DANO-AIRLINE-SATISFACTION-ANALYSIS/README.md

 (8) **Monitoring and Evaluation** : Regularly monitor passenger satisfaction through surveys and feedback, Evaluate the impact of the implemented recommendations on satisfaction rates, Make necessary adjustments to the plan as per the outcomes.

 Dano Airlines is facing a critical challenge with declining passenger satisfaction.
-However, with a strategic and concerted effort to address key issues, implement improvements, and maintain high standards, Dano Airlines can reclaim its reputation as a top-quality airline, ensuring satisfied passengers and continued success.
+However, with a strategic and concerted effort to address .key issues, implement improvements, and maintain high standards, Dano Airlines can reclaim its reputation as a top-quality airline, ensuring satisfied passengers and continued success.

 ### Limitations